108th Motor Rifle Division: Vitebsk and Polotsk

 In preparation for the Baltic Offensive in July, the 360th was deployed just east of the Panther Line.
-For its role in the liberation of Polotsk, on July 23, the division was awarded the Order of the Red Banner.
-By the beginning of August it had advanced along the north bank of the Western Dvina River as far as Daugavpils.
-In early September General Chinnov was killed in action.
+For its role in the liberation of Polotsk, on 23 July, the division was awarded the Order of the Red Banner.
+By the beginning of August, it had advanced along the north bank of the Western Dvina River as far as Daugavpils.
+In early September, General Chinnov was killed in action.
 Although the 360th was not conducting active operations at this time, the German forces were regularly firing artillery and mortar rounds into its positions, and German snipers were also active.
-At 1830 hrs. on September 6 Chinnov was killed by an enemy sniper while conducting a personal reconnaissance of the terrain between his 1195th and 1193rd Rifle Regiments.
+At 18:30 on 6 September, Chinnov was killed by an enemy sniper while conducting a personal reconnaissance of the terrain between his 1195th and 1193rd Rifle Regiments.
 The adjutant to the commander of the 1193rd was also severely wounded while standing near the general.
 He was replaced six days later by Col. Efim Aleksandrovich Pashchenko, who remained in command for the duration of the war.
 By the same date, the division had continued its advance as far as Biržai in Lithuania.
 In early October, as the Courland Pocket began to be closed off, the division and its Army had reached farther west, to the vicinity of Žagarė.

-In January 1945, 360th was briefly moved to 42nd Army in 2nd Baltic Front, still in 83rd Corps, then in February to 119th Rifle Corps in 1st Shock Army of the same Front.
-In March, 1st Shock became part of the Kurland Group in Leningrad Front, and the division ended the war containing the German forces in the Courland Pocket in Lithuania.
+In January 1945, the 360th was briefly moved to the 42nd Army in the 2nd Baltic Front, still in the 83rd Corps, then in February to the 119th Rifle Corps in the 1st Shock Army of the same Front.
+In March, the 1st Shock became part of the Kurland Group in the Leningrad Front, and the division ended the war containing the German forces in the Courland Pocket in Lithuania.

 Postwar

-Until October the division was posted on the Leningrad Front and the Baltic Military District.
-During that month the division was relocated by railway to the Turkestan Military District in the city of Termez.
-Arriving there at the start of November the whole division was housed in military camps for combat and political training until the end of the year.
+Until October, the division was posted on the Leningrad Front and the Baltic Military District.
+During that month, the division was relocated by railway to the Turkestan Military District in the city of Termez.
+Arriving there at the start of November, the whole division was housed in military camps for combat and political training until the end of the year.
 In November and December, new units were created.
-By September–October 1945, 360th Rifle Division (Military Unit No. 11090) was part of the 119th Rifle Corps with its headquarters at Dushanbe.
-By May 1949 it had shifted into the 17th Rifle Corps.
+By September–October 1945, the 360th Rifle Division (Military Unit No. 11090) was part of the 119th Rifle Corps with its headquarters at Dushanbe.
+By May 1949, it had shifted into the 17th Rifle Corps.

-In April 1955, 360th Rifle Division was re-designated the 62nd Rifle Division.
-In May 1957 the 62nd Rifle Division became the 108th Motor Rifle Division.
+In April 1955, the 360th Rifle Division was redesignated the 62nd Rifle Division.
+In May 1957, the 62nd Rifle Division became the 108th Motor Rifle Division.

-Between World War II and late 1979 the division provided security for the Soviet Union along its southern borders.
-On 19 February 1962, 333rd Separate Equipment Maintenance and Recovery Battalion and 646th Separate Missile Battalion were formed.
+Between World War II and late 1979, the division provided security for the Soviet Union along its southern borders.
+On 19 February 1962, the 333rd Separate Equipment Maintenance and Recovery Battalion and the 646th Separate Missile Battalion were formed.
 In 1968, the 271st Separate Sapper Battalion became a sapper-engineer unit.
 On 15 November 1972, the 738th Separate Anti-Tank Artillery Battalion was activated.